OpenNebula/docs/source/deployment/cloud_design/open_cloud_architecture.rst

 Since LXD avoids using virtual hardware, the amount of resources dedicated to the hypervisor are much lower when compared to KVM.
 There is no exact figure but you can get an idea from `this resource usage comparison vs KVM <https://insights.ubuntu.com/2015/05/18/lxd-crushes-kvm-in-density-and-speed/>`_

+**Firecracker nodes**

+Firecracker is a lightweight and optimized VMM.
+The amount of resources dedicated required for it are much lower when compared to Qemu/KVM.
+Check the :ref:`the microVM density tests result guide <hv_scalability>` for an overview of the related required resources.

 **Storage**

 It is important to understand how OpenNebula uses storage, mainly the difference between system and image datastores.